JavierGalindo91/NYC-Collisions/data pipelines/Ingestion Pipelines/ReadME.md

  <br> </br>
 _________________________________________________________________
 # DAILY UPDATE DATA INGESTION PIPELINE
-This data pipeline is designed to perform the following actiions daily:
+This data pipeline is designed to perform the following actions:
-- Retrieve daily records from Socrata API automatically.
+- Extract daily records from Socrata API automatically.
-- Process daily data for S3 upload
+- Trasnform the raw data and process it to be compatible with the S3 folder structure.
 - Upload the processed dataset and upload it to S3 bucket _**'nyc-application-collisions/collisions_processed_data'**_

 We will implement this data pipeline via the AWS cloud environment.
 For now we will go over the code details and we will review the AWS automation component in a separate tutorial.